daily-demos/vcs-chat-recording/README.md

 ## In-call view
-![In-call view featuring chat and reactions](screenshot-app.png) *Emojis are rendered at randomized sizes and opacities to enable satisfying "emoji spam".*
+![In-call view featuring chat and reactions](screenshot-app.png) *Emojis are rendered at varying sizes and opacities to enable satisfying "emoji spam".*

 ## Recording view
-![Recording view featuring chat and reactions](screenshot-recording.png)
+![Recording view featuring chat and reactions](screenshot-recording.png) *Recordings have chat and emoji reactions embedded in the bottom right and upper left corners respectively.*

 ## Running the demo locally

-You'll need a [free Daily account](https://dashboard.daily.co/u/signup) and [a Daily room](https://dashboard.daily.co/rooms/create) with cloud recording enabled on creation:
+You'll need a [Daily account](https://dashboard.daily.co/u/signup) and [a Daily room](https://dashboard.daily.co/rooms/create) with cloud recording enabled on creation:

 ![Option to enable cloud recording in the Daily room configuration](recording-enabled.png)

+(Note that cloud recording is a [pay-as-you-go feature with usage-based pricing](https://www.daily.co/pricing/).)

 Then, run the following commands in your terminal: